-Up to date figures from the HPSC show that Laois had 63 new cases in the two weeks to June 28 giving an incidence of 74.4 per 100 k.
-The daily five day moving average is 6 confirmed cases.
+This contrasts with 63 new cases in the two weeks to June 28 giving an incidence of 74.4 per 100 k.

-HSPC figures in Laois for the two weeks to June 30 show that there were 62 over the period giving an incidence of 73.2 per 100k.
+HSPC figures in Laois for the two weeks to July 8 show that there were 88 new cases in the county since June 24 over the period giving an incidence of 103.9 per 100k.

 The national incidence to midnight of May 12 just before the cyber attack was 129.3 per 100 k due to 6,159 new cases in the previous 14 days.
-The daily average for new cases is 456 a day over five days.
+The daily average is 482 a day over five days.

-The current figures show that close contact with a confirmed case make up nearly 60% of cases while travel accounts for just 5% of infections.
-MORE BELOW LINK.
+The current figures show that close contact with a confirmed case make up nearly 60% of cases while travel has risen as a cause by 2% for just 7% of infections.

 The HSPC advises that the cyber attack is still having an impact on data.
 It says the May 14 incident has prevented the routine notification of cases, associated deaths and outbreaks of COVID-19 to Computerised Infectious Disease Reporting (CIDR) system.

 As an interim measure, provisional epidemiological reports will be prepared based on the information captured by the HSE COVID Care Tracker.

 The HSPC says that as soon as all COVID-19 surveillance systems are restored, surveillance staff in laboratories, the Departments of Public Health and HPSC will work together to retrospectively collate and validate COVID-19 cases, outbreaks and deaths diagnosed and/or notified during this period.

 Subscribe or register today to discover more from DonegalLive.ie